Table of Contents

 - Signing New Players

-Once every week, a team will have the option of drafting a new player from one of five sources: from High School, from College, from a Latin Academy, an International Player or a Free Agent.
+Once every week, a team will have the option of drafting a new player from one of several sources: from North America, from Latin America, from Asia, an International player or draft a player by position regardless or region.
 Each source will produce players of varying ages, nationalities and experience.

 A 16 to 21 year old player from Latin America.